Hancapo/PapuEngine/README.md

 - .NET 9.0
 - OpenTK (included as a dependency)
-- Operating system compatible with OpenGL 4.6
+- a compatible OpenGL 4.6 GPU.

 ## Controls